Contractions of the relativistic quantum LCT group and the emergence of spacetime symmetries: Discussion and conclusion

 The contraction procedure is controlled by two fundamental length scale parameters $\ell$ and $L$, which may be identified respectively with the Planck length and the de Sitter radius.
 As demonstrated in Sections 3 and 4, different combinations of these parameters yield contracted algebras leading to the de Sitter algebra $\mathfrak{so}(1,4)$ and, in the flat limit, the Poincaré algebra $\mathfrak{iso}(1,3)$.
-This mechanism, analogous to the Inönü-Wigner contraction \cite{10,11,12}, appears naturally within the broader context of quantum phase-space symmetry, with the de Sitter generators $\boldsymbol{J}_{\alpha\beta}$ persisting throughout all contraction limits associated to $\ell$ and $L$.
+This mechanism, analogous to the Inönü-Wigner contraction \cite{Wigner1953,Celeghini1990,Gilmore2008}, appears naturally within the broader context of quantum phase-space symmetry, with the de Sitter generators $\boldsymbol{J}_{\alpha\beta}$ persisting throughout all contraction limits associated with $\ell$ and $L$.
 However, when the de Sitter radius $R_{\text{dS}}$ is introduced and taken to infinity, the de Sitter generators contract to the spacetime translations and Lorentz generators of the Poincaré group.
-This additional contraction may be merged with those associated with $L$ if it is identified with the de Sitter radius.
+This additional contraction may merge with those associated with $L$ if it is identified with the de Sitter radius.

 Recent investigations reveal direct connections to particle physics.
-References \cite{1,5,6,7} demonstrate that the spin representation of the LCT group for signature $ (1,4) $ permits the establishment of a new classification of quarks and leptons, which suggests the existence of sterile neutrinos.
-Reference \cite{7} provides a systematic analysis of Casimir operators for this LCT group, offering essential tools for classifying representations.
-These developments can be connected to fundamental questions in gravitation, particle physics, and cosmology \cite{6,7,9,18,19,22,23,24}, where the parameters $\ell$ and $L$ may naturally invoke the Planck scale and the cosmological constant.
+References \cite{Ranaivoson2021,Ranaivoson2022,Ranaivoson2025,Randriantsoa2025} demonstrate that the spin representation of the LCT group for signature $ (1,4) $ allows the establishment of a new classification of quarks and leptons, suggesting the existence of sterile neutrinos.
+These developments can be connected to fundamental questions in gravitation, particle physics, and cosmology \cite{Ranaivoson2025,Randriantsoa2025,Aldrovandi2007,Sakurai2011,Wald1984,Kibble1961,Weinberg1972,Govaerts1990}, where the parameters $\ell$ and $L$ may naturally invoke the Planck scale and the cosmological constant.

+The geometric analysis in Section~5 reveals that the LCT-invariant $\Gamma = L^2/\ell^2$ provides a common framework to describe both coordinate and momentum geometries.
+Taking the contraction $\ell \to 0$ leads to a de Sitter spacetime, while $L \to \infty$ gives a de Sitter-like momentum space.
+The combined limit $\ell \to 0$ and $ L \to \infty$ recovers the familiar Poincaré-invariant relations corresponding to the definition of proper time $\tau$ and rest mass $m$ as shown in relation (65).